Virtual-Universe/Virtual-Universe-Release/VirtualUniverse/ReadMe.txt

 All these scripts are intended to be executed from a terminal window.

-The following are the general startup scripts for use in testing, maintenance etc... sim_console.sh       			: Start only the Universe standalone server grid_console.sh      			: Start only the Universe grid server
+The following are the general startup scripts for use in testing, maintenance etc... sim_console.sh       			: Start only the Virtual Universe standalone server grid_console.sh      			: Start only the Virtual Universe grid server

 Note: